 Thinking about getting a dog?
 Please consider adopting.
 Visit www.dogsblog.com to see the many dogs of all shapes and sizes looking for new homes across the UK today.
 Bring joy, adopt a dog.

-If you'd like to get involved and share your support or dog's story for the 2020 National Dog Adoption Day campaign, please just share a photo of your dog on any social media account using the hashtag #nationaldogadoptionday.
+If you'd like to get involved and share your support for National Dog Adoption Day by sharing a photo of your dog on any social media account using the hashtag #nationaldogadoptionday.